 SO2 Marcus Luttrell - Mark Wahlberg Lt.
 Michael Murphy - Taylor Kitsch SO2 Danny Dietz - Emile Hirsch SO2 Matthew Axelson - Ben Foster Lt Cmdr Erik Kristensen - Eric Bana SO2 Shane Patton - Alexander Ludwig Gulab - Ali Suliman Sgt.
 Hasslert - Jerry Ferrara Taraq - Sammy Sheik

 The story is based on a real-life account of a tragic 2005 mission, Operation Red Wings, by SEAL Team 10 in Afghanistan.
-The experience was published as a book by the surviving member of the unit, Marcus Luttrell, in his book of the same name.
+The experience was later documented and published by the surviving member of the unit, Marcus Luttrell, in his book of the same name.
 Following a montage of the rigorous, brutal training soldiers are put through, the story essentially starts at the end.
-The prologue basically gives away the ending and showing its hand a little early before going back several days earlier.
+The prologue basically gives away the ending and showing its hand a little too early before going back several days earlier.
 We are introduced to the central characters of the Navy SEAL team: Marcus Luttrell (Wahlberg); Lt.
 Michael Murphy (Kitsch); Danny Dietz (Hirsch); and Matthew Axelson (Foster).
-We get know all these men and some of their fellow officers a bit.
+We get to know all these men and some of their fellow officers a bit.
 They are likable men.
 They are either married or making wedding arrangements.
 Murphy is shvitzing over his fiancée wanting some Arabian stallions, and Dietz’s wife wants his input on how to redo the wallpaper of their entire house.
-In short, despite their rather extreme occupations, they are all blue collar, working class joes.
+In short, despite their rather extreme occupations, they are all blue collar, working class Joes.

 Berg’s direction here is a great improvement from his recent efforts, though at times it does come off a tad manipulative with the framing device.
 There are also some rather odd instances of product placement that don’t really take you out of the movie, but they are there.
-This is probably his strongest film overall to date, and it could very well be his Black Hawk Down.
+Overall, this is probably his strongest film to date, and it could very well be his Black Hawk Down.

 The 411: Lone Survivor may not be the best film for a family, holiday viewing outing.
-But it is definitely an experience worth watching to offer a glimpse of what our fighting men and women go through every day and the sacrifices they make in order to protect us.
+But it is definitely an experience worth watching to offer a glimpse of what our fighting men and women go through every day and the sacrifices they make to protect us.
 Berg does an able job and opts for a more realistic style here, and it pays off well.
 The story of Marcus Luttrell and his brothers is a tragic one, but it is ultimately one of hope and perseverance.
 Berg wisely shows our best soldiers the reverence and respect they deserve.